 If you chose to have your eggs frozen it will involve the same type of treatment as women having IVF.
 Drugs are used to stimulate your ovaries to produce multiple eggs.
 10-14 days after commencing treatment the eggs are collected using an ultrasound guided needle under sedation.
 This procedure typically takes 10-15 minutes.

 Eggs which are mature (i.e. ready to be fertilised) can be frozen using a process called vitrification.
 Eggs can normally be stored for up to 10 years.

 When required for treatment your eggs are thawed and then fertilised using intra-cytoplasmic sperm injection (ICSI), a technique that involves injecting a single sperm into each egg.
 Resultant embryos are transferred to your uterus at a maximum of two at a time.

 It is important for women to be realistic about their chances of conceiving using frozen eggs.
 Survival rates for eggs following freezing depend on the quality of the eggs before freezing, but on average about 70% of frozen eggs will survive the freeze-thaw process.
 Of the surviving eggs undergoing ICSI we hope about 60% will fertilise.

 The use of frozen eggs is still a relatively new technique and as such it is difficult to provide any meaningful statistics regarding pregnancy rates.
 Success rates worldwide appear to be about 10% per attempt (rates quoted by individual clinics vary from 5% to up to 30%).

 Free counselling is available if you are considering egg freezing.
-This gives you the opportunity to discuss with an independent person your concerns regarding storage of your eggs and their future use.
+This gives you the opportunity to talk to an independent person about your concerns regarding storage of your eggs and their future use.